 After 20 years of war in Afghanistan, a growing number of veterans with combat and deployment experience are in need of mental health care.
 Although depression often does not gather the same attention as PTSD, it remains one of the main mental health conditions in the military.
 The fact is that up to 9% of all appointments for patients who aren’t bedridden in the military health network are related to depression.

-The environment of the military can easily spark depression in military personnel.
-This is particularly true in military personnel that are already biologically susceptible to developing depression.
+The environment of the military can easily spark depressive thoughts in military personnel.
+This is particularly true in military personnel that is already biologically susceptible to developing depression.

 Elements that increase the risk of depression in active duty and veteran populations include: